 Good order and discipline are the hallmarks of the military communities we serve.
-Similarly by following the DoDEA Pacific Chain of Command suggested improvements or concerns can be quickly resolved at the lowest levels.
+Similarly by following the DoDEA Pacific Leadership's suggested improvements or concerns can be quickly resolved at the lowest levels.

 School excellence is a shared responsibility.
 It takes engagement from parents, students, administrators and staff, military commanders, and the community to ensure enduring student success.
 The DoDEA advisory council and committee structure in the Pacific Region, outlined below, is established so representatives from these key stakeholder groups can raise issues and provide recommendations on educational programs, resources, services, and policies.
 This structure allows for suggested improvements and concerns to be addressed quickly at the lowest possible level.

 The SAC is composed of an equal number of locally-elected parents and full-time professional school employees and may include a high school student enrolled in the school.
 The SAC advises the school principal on local school-related, non-personnel matters.
 Issues unresolved at the school level may be elevated to the District Advisory Council (DAC).
 Parents are welcome and encouraged to contact their local school principal to learn more.

 The IAC may make recommendations and advise the installation commander regarding support provided by the military services to dependents’ schools serving that installation.
 Where there is only one school on an installation, the SAC shall serve concurrently as the IAC.

 The DAC advises the district superintendent on matters of interest to the district.
 Issues unresolved at the district level may be elevated to the Regional Advisory Council (RAC).

 The RAC advises the pacific director on matters of interest to the region.
 Issues unresolved at the district level may be elevated to the Pacific Theater Education Council (PTEC) or Dependents Education Council (DEC).